alperari/Algorithmic-Toolbox-Assignment-Solutions/README.md

 (i got 97% overall grade from assignments)

+Greedy algorithm didn't work correctly all the time.
+So i did solve some of them by using aspects of dynamic programming, and memoization.

-**Please refer to corresponding PDF's under each folder.
+Please refer to corresponding PDF's under each folder.
 There are descriptions for problems.